Step 4: Full View

 Given Engineer K's personal belief that the Sustainable Approach is superior and its alignment with the City's climate resilience policy, should Engineer K have presented only the Sustainable Approach to the City Council, or was Engineer K obligated to present a complete comparative report of both alternatives while transparently communicating a professionally grounded preference?

-Present Both Alternatives With Full Disclosure Board's choice Present a complete comparative report of both the Traditional and Sustainable Approaches with full risk and benefit disclosure, and transparently communicate a professionally grounded preference for the Sustainable Approach as a clearly labeled professional recommendation within that complete report
+O1 Present a complete comparative report of both the Traditional and Sustainable Approaches with full risk and benefit disclosure, and transparently communicate a professionally grounded preference for the Sustainable Approach as a clearly labeled professional recommendation within that complete report Board's choice

 The faithful agent obligation (I.4) and the duty to provide objective and truthful professional reports (II.3.a) together require Engineer K to present complete, balanced information enabling the City to exercise informed decision-making authority, not to pre-filter options based on personal preference.
 The prohibition on using professional influence to affect contract decisions in a self-interested manner (II.5.b) constrains how Engineer K's personal judgment may be expressed.
 However, the objective reporting obligation also permits, and arguably requires, Engineer K to transparently communicate a professionally grounded preference for the Sustainable Approach when that preference is based on documented technical analysis, policy alignment, and long-term infrastructure adequacy, provided the communication is clearly labeled as professional opinion within a complete comparative report.